 In the 1970s and 1980s, the capital city saw a huge boom of skyscrapers.
 In fact, 70% of the buildings on this list were constructed between 1970-1989.
 After that, the city saw a massive decline in gravity-defying architecture.

-Needless to say, the skyline is once again changing.
-So before Market Tower takes its likely place in the Top 5, let’s enjoy the 10 Tallest Buildings in Columbus while they still hold their title.
+So before we get another skyscraper added into the mix, let’s enjoy the 10 Tallest Buildings in Columbus while they still hold their title.

 10.)
 Three Nationwide Plaza